Baleen whale

 Baleen whales (/bəˈliːn/), also known as whalebone whales, are marine mammals of the parvorder Mysticeti in the infraorder Cetacea (whales, dolphins and porpoises), which use baleen plates (or "whalebone") in their mouths to sieve plankton from the water.
 Mysticeti comprises the families Balaenidae (right and bowhead whales), Balaenopteridae (rorquals), Eschrichtiidae (the gray whale) and Cetotheriidae (the pygmy right whale).
-There are currently 16 species of baleen whales.
+There are 16 species of baleen whales.
 While cetaceans were historically thought to have descended from mesonychians, molecular evidence instead supports them as a clade of even-toed ungulates (Artiodactyla).
 Baleen whales split from toothed whales (Odontoceti) around 34 million years ago.

-Baleen whales range in size from the 6 m and 3000 kg pygmy right whale to the 31 m and 190 MT blue whale, the largest known animal to have ever existed.
+Baleen whales range in size from the 6 m and 3000 kg pygmy right whale to the 31 m and 190 MT blue whale, the largest known animal to ever exist.
 They are sexually dimorphic.
 Baleen whales can have streamlined or large bodies, depending on the feeding behavior, and two limbs that are modified into flippers.
 The fin whale is the fastest baleen whale, recorded swimming at 10 m/s.
 Baleen whales use their baleen plates to filter out food from the water by either lunge-feeding or skim-feeding.
 Baleen whales have fused neck vertebrae, and are unable to turn their heads at all.
 Baleen whales have two blowholes.
 Some species are well adapted for diving to great depths.
 They have a layer of fat, or blubber, under the skin to keep warm in the cold water.